-Dr. Jeff Broome is the director of the doctoral program in art education at Florida State University.
-Jeff’s research interests include cultural diversity, multi-age art education, and caring approaches to art curricula.
+Jeff Broome is an associate professor and director of doctoral programming for the department of art education at Florida State University.
+Jeff’s research interests include narrative inquiry, culturally responsive instruction, multi-age art education, and caring approaches to art curricula.
 He delivers presentations at national and state conferences, international symposia, and at district workshops.
-Jeff was recently named a member of the Council of Policy Studies in Art Education, and the Director-Elect of the Higher Education Division of the National Art Education Association (NAEA) following his stint as the Southeastern Regional Director of the same division.
-Jeff’s manuscripts have been published as book chapters and in numerous academic journals.
+Jeff served as the elected Director of the Higher Education Division of the National Art Education Association (NAEA) from 2017-2019, and is currently a member of the Council of Policy Studies in Art Education.
+He previously served as the Southeastern Regional Director of NAEA’s Higher Education Division, and currently serves as the co-chair of the Art Education Research Institute Symposium.
+Jeff’s manuscripts have been published as book chapters and in many academic journals.
 He recently received a co-authored book contract from NAEA and was named the 2016 Higher Education Art Educator of the Year by the Florida Art Education Association.
-Previously, Jeff worked for the University of North Texas, the University of Georgia, and as a public school art teacher in Florida where he received a Teacher of the Year Award from Cypress Creek Elementary.
+Previously, Jeff worked for the University of North Texas, the University of Georgia, and as a public school art teacher where he received a Teacher of the Year Award from Cypress Creek Elementary.

 Select Scholarly/Creative Works & Awards